akhavr/akhavr.github.io/_posts/2017-10-17-ERC20-Security.md

 ---
 layout: post
-title: Token vs Regulator.
+title: Constructing ERC20 token that would violate Howey test yet would protect investor more than regulator does.
 Part 1.
 Security.
 ---

-## Constructing ERC20 token that would violate Howey test yet would protect investor more than regulator does.
-Part 1: Security.

 ## Motivation